2017 Annual Letter

 President, Board of Directors

 In 2017, Mardag Foundation made 107 grants totaling $2.3 million across Minnesota in our four priority areas.
 The following is a snapshot of grants made in each area in 2017.
-To view a full list, click here.
+View the full 2017 grant list.

 Improving the lives of at-risk families, children, youth and young adults: